gar1t/Matrix-Capsules-EM-Tensorflow/guild.md

 server.
 You must open the link that Guild displays in the command prompt manually.

-### Test CapsNet
+### Evaluate CapsNet

-You can test CapsNet either while it is learning or after.
+You can test CapsNet either while it is learning or after the train operation finishes.

 In either case, run: